IMMERSE YOURSELF IN INTERNATIONAL AFFAIRS. MEET EXCEPTIONAL PEOPLE. LEARN TO LEAD. FIND YOUR PASSION. BE A GLOBAL SCHOLAR!

 - Understanding of the power of youth

 Our graduates have gone on to do amazing things.
 A 2011 Scholar is now the President of the Sophomore Class at Columbia University.
 A 2012 Scholar is now the Coordinator of the AIDemocracy network (our parent organization), while also attending a joint BA/MD honors program at Brooklyn College.
-Another is launching a version of Global Scholar in her home country of Ghana, and yet another is embarking on a prestigious gap-year program before starting college.
-And many of our graduates have stayed involved with us following the conclusion of the program.
-We’re particularly proud of that fact, given the focus of this program is to inspire action on the long-term!
+Another is launching a version of Global Scholar in her home country of Ghana, and several others have embarked on prestigious gap-year programs in the Middle East, South America and/or Asia before starting college.
+Many of our graduates have stayed involved with us following the conclusion of the program.

 Check out some quotes from our 2013 participants: